 Discover the importance of diet to combat insulin resistance hair loss

-In this article we discuss the importance of diet and insulin resistance hair loss.
 Insulin is a vital hormone used by your body to regulate blood sugar levels.
-Your blood sugar levels can affect various systems of your body.
-Including how your body stores fat, the health of your heart and your ability to grow hair.
+Your blood sugar levels can affect various systems of your body, including how your body stores fat, the health of your heart, and your ability to grow hair.

 A study by the European Journal of Cardiovascular Risk found a correlation between insulin resistance in women and androgenic alopecia (AGA), or female pattern baldness.

 Research continues to prove that processed food contributes to hair loss as they have a high glycaemic load.
 Cooking with a high glycaemic amount tends to raise your blood sugar levels after eating.
 Other research indicates that male baldness has a correlation to insulin resistance.
 They even state that insulin resistance can be diagnosed visually by baldness.

 Insulin resistance and Hair Loss: How Diet Causes androgenetic alopecia

 You’ve probably heard of male pattern baldness (androgenetic alopecia), which is a condition that many people (men and women) deal with.
 Some experience it at earlier ages than others.

 Traditionally, male pattern baldness was thought to be related to genetics; passed down through the bloodline.
 More recently, evidence has been discovered between hair loss, insulin resistance and metabolic syndrome.